Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Emulators

 As mentioned, our emulator was trained on a set of 27,300 21cmFAST simulations, using the three astrophysical parameters as input and predicting the corresponding 2D power spectrum.
 There are two factors that are taken into account when choosing how to train and evaluate the emulator: the noise from the telescope (in this case we model the expected SKA noise as described in Section \ref{sec:noise}) and the sample variance.
 To focus the emulator training on regions with a high signal-to-noise ratio (SNR), we divide the 21 cm power spectra by a noise weighting:

-Where P$_{\mathrm{21}}(\textbf{k}, z$) is the power spectrum of the signal itself, and $\sigma_{\mathrm{Noise}}(\textbf{k}, z) $ is the standard deviation of the noise, as given by Equation \ref{noise_dist_equation}.
+where P$_{\mathrm{21}}(\textbf{k}, z$) is the power spectrum of the signal itself, and $\sigma_{\mathrm{Noise}}(\textbf{k}, z) $ is the standard deviation of the noise, as given by Equation \ref{noise_dist_equation}.

-Neural networks train best when given data that has been scaled to reduce dynamical range, so we pre-process our data accordingly \citep{Breitman_2023}.
+Neural networks train best when given data that has been scaled to reduce dynamical range, so we preprocess our data accordingly \citep{Breitman_2023}.
 We first divide the simulated power spectra by $\sigma_{\mathrm{Noise}}(\textbf{k}, z) $ to calculate the SNR, we then floor the data at a value of SNR = 0.1, so that the emulator does not focus regions of low signal.
 Then, after taking the $\mathrm{log}_{10}$ of the SNR data, we scaled the data linearly to have values between 0 and 1.
 The input astrophysical parameters were also scaled linearly to be between 0 and 1.
+The data is then flattened into a 1D array, similar to the steps taken in \citep{greig2024inferring}, who also showed that flattening their 2DPS data was sufficient for training their model.

-The smallest k-modes, corresponding to the chosen boxsize of 250 Mpc, are under sampled, leading to a high sample variance in the region of low $k_{\perp}$ and $k_{\parallel}$.
+The smallest k-modes, corresponding to the chosen box size of 250 Mpc, are under sampled, leading to a high sample variance in the region of low $k_{\perp}$ and $k_{\parallel}$.
 Hence, it was not viable to produce a model that predicted well in that region, causing the error in the emulator to exceed the standard deviation of the noise.

 To alleviate this problem, we remove some of the pixels in the low $k_{\perp}$ and $k_{\parallel}$ region to gain accuracy whilst minimizing information loss.
 Fig. \ref{fig:cosmic_var_emu} reflects the standard deviation per pixel of 100 simulations with both a fixed parameter sample and redshift of z = 7.8.
 The plot shows the higher standard deviation at the lower k-bins, with a drop off after two bins in the horizontal and vertical direction.
 There is also a large difference between the bottom left-hand corner pixel and the next diagonal pixel.
 This trend is seen at all redshifts.
 For this reason, we found the optimal pixels to remove were the three pixels in the bottom left-hand corner.
 An example for the parameter sample [$\zeta$: 17.99, $\mathrm{log}_{\mathrm{10}}T_{\mathrm{vir}}$(K): 4.82, $R_{\mathrm{mfp}}$(Mpc): 25.96] for three out of the eight total redshifts (z = 11.2, 7.8 and 5.88) is illustrated in the middle row of Fig. \ref{fig:square_emu_pred_truth}.
 Applying this same masking to each simulated power spectrum, the model is then trained on this reduced dataset.